shellscape/Brew/README.md

 * Brew uses an unobtrusive, but speedy means to render widgets.
 That means no more huge blocks of javascript in the rendered page, and Brew doesn't litter your tags with extra attributes.
 * Brew's unobtrusive javascript runs quickly and is far less complex.
+* Brew's extenders and controls are simpler and more intuitive to use.
 * Brew's codebase is much smaller, making it easier to maintain and fix bugs faster.
 * Brew is a spartan release, no extra fluff or unnecessary extras.
 * Brew contains all of the as-yet unreleased bug fixes from the JuiceUI master repository.